Juju-archy/Example-grafana-notifications-discord-telegram/README.md

    - **Mode:** Strict
 4. In the third box **Threshold**, set the following condition:
    - **Input B IS BELOW 0.15** (below 15%)
+   >Note: This threshold (0.15) is just an example, representing 15% of total RAM usage.
+Adjust this value according to your application's requirements.

 ### Configuring Alert Evaluation Behavior
 1. **Folder:** Select the folder where the alert will be saved.